AndrewRathbun/Awesome-KAPE/README.md

   - TL;DR: if you make money off KAPE in a paid engagement, you need a license!
 Otherwise, it's free for everyone else including but not limited to Law Enforcement, students, researchers, etc
 - [KAPE Training](https://www.kroll.com/en/services/cyber-risk/incident-response-litigation-support/kroll-artifact-parser-extractor-kape/training) - Kroll offers a one-day intensive training covering EZ Tools and KAPE.
 Email [kape@kroll.com](mailto:kape@kroll.com) for more information or complete the `Book a Session Today` form

-## Recent Webinars

-[How to Use KAPE and SQLECmd with EventTranscript.db](https://www.kroll.com/en/insights/events/2021/webcast-kape-and-sqlecmd-with-eventtranscript) - 9/21/2021, YouTube link coming soon!

 ## Tool-Related GitHub Repos

 ### KAPE